Openu22916/CalculatorJasmine/README.md

     * Use of Iterations(Sprints) of a week - https://www.pivotaltracker.com/reports/v2/projects/10606/iterations/current
     * Use of Story Points, Acceptans Criteria, Tasks and US within a sprint

-4. Helping the JASMINE Project by trying to fix exiting issues within it
+4. Helping the JASMINE Project by trying to fix exiting issues within it :heavy_check_mark: